List of Peruvian football champions

 The Peruvian football champions are the winners of the highest league in Peruvian football, which is currently named as Liga 1 and organized by Peruvian Football Federation.
 The Liga Peruana de Football was established in 1912.
 It was an amateur league that lasted until 1921 due to scheduling and organizing conflicts.
 In this league only teams from Lima participated.
 In 1926, the Peruvian Football Federation took control of organizing the tournament and continued the Peruvian Primera División with the introduction of teams from Callao.
 In 1951, the Primera División turned professional and in 1966, the Torneo Descentralizado was founded in which the first non-capital teams were invited to play the first national championship.
 Between 1996 and 2008, the Apertura and Clausura format was adopted.

 In its early stages the first division was dominated by Universitario and Alianza Lima.
 Other notable teams were Atlético Chalaco, Sport Boys and Deportivo Municipal.
 The professional era saw Sporting Cristal rise to challenge the dominance of Universitario and Alianza Lima.
 These three teams account for nearly a third of the titles won.
 Melgar, Juan Aurich and Binacional are the only teams outside the Lima Region to have won national titles.
-As of 2022, the league title has been won by over 21 clubs but Universitario, Alianza Lima, and Sporting Cristal share a total of 71 titles of the 106 titles contested.
-Universitario and Alianza Lima alone account for 51 of the titles contested.
+As of 2024, the league title has been won by over 21 clubs but Universitario, Alianza Lima, and Sporting Cristal share a total of 73 titles of the 108 titles contested.
+Universitario and Alianza Lima alone account for 53 of the titles contested.

-Amateur league (1912–1950)
+List of champions

 Peruvian football had amateur status since its foundation until 1950.
 In the course of this era, Alianza Lima, Atlético Chalaco, Municipal, Sport Boys, and Universitario de Deportes shared the most titles.
-The first run from 1912 to 1921 featured clubs only from Lima under the Liga Peruana de Football and were awarded the Escudo Dewar (Dewar Shield, after a trophy gifted to the League by the British Embassy).
-In 1926 and 1927 two unofficial tournaments were played.
-In 1928 the first championship official expanded to Callao under the Peruvian Football Federation.
-In 1936 no tournament took place, however an unofficial tournament were played, where Universitario and Alianza Lima were champion and runner-up respectively.
+The first run from 1912 to 1921 featured clubs only from Lima and Callao under the Liga Peruana de Football and were awarded the Escudo Dewar (Dewar Shield, after a trophy gifted to the League by the British Embassy).
+In 1926, the Peruvian Football Federation organized its first championship and included teams from the Callao league.
+In 1936 no tournament took place due the 1936 Olympic games.
+In 1951 the league obtained professional status and in 1966 expanded the league to the entire nation, beginning the Descentralizado.